squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 TODO: brief descriptions of potential bugs/quirks
 - `text` param of dialog controls can be a number, but not a number expression
 - L suffix in number expressions are infectious: `1L + 65537` results in a u32 with value 65538
-- FONT allows empty values for weight and charset in DIALOGEX but italic cannot be empty
-- General 'comma rules are inconsistent' type thing

 <div>